dominiconorton/capital-hound/README.md

-# capital-hound
+# Capital Hound
-A simple Twitter chrome extension to display investment philosophy of venture capital investors.
+## A simple Twitter chrome extension to display investment philosophy of venture capital investors.